 What is hypothyroidism?

-Underactive thyroid gland (hypothyroidism) results from the thyroid gland being unable to make enough thyroxine, which causes many of the body's functions to slow down.
+Underactive thyroid gland (hypothyroidism) results from the thyroid gland being unable to make enough thyroid hormones, so that many of the body's functions slow down.
+Thyroid hormone levels are lower than normal.
+So some people call it having a 'low thyroid'.
 Hypothyroidism may also occur if there is not enough thyroid gland left to make thyroxine - for example, after surgical removal or injury.

-(In contrast, if you have hyperthyroidism, you make too much thyroxine.
-This causes many of the body's functions to speed up.)
+Hypo- means not enough and hyper- means too much.
+If you have hyperthyroidism, you make too much thyroxine.
+This causes many of the body's functions to speed up.
+See the separate leaflet called Overactive Thyroid Gland (Hyperthyroidism) for more information.

 Many symptoms of having an underactive thyroid gland (hypothyroidism) can be caused by a low level of thyroxine.
 Basically, many body functions slow down.
 Not all symptoms develop in all cases.